 Retrospective process improvement

-This is the metric by which we gauge the team’s ability to become more efficient.
-They do this by analysing past springs and determining which changes will make the process more effective.
+The sprint retrospective is the metric by which we gauge the team’s ability to become more efficient.
+They do this by analyzing past springs and determining which changes will make the process more effective.
 They can do this by looking closely at the project backlog before and after the sprint.

 Control charts help us understand the time the team requires to complete new features or items in the backlog.
 Teams aim for consistent progress with quick, predictable results.
 Teams should not use control charts to micro-focus.
 Rather, they should use the charts to spot larger trends.
 Development teams need to pay special attention to increases in cycle time.
 Teams should also note when cycle time appears erratic.
 Either one could signal bottlenecks or bugs in the development project.